Global assessment of cumulative human impacts to at-risk marine species over time

-Category: Environment Hits: 0Despite the fact that our planet is mostly ocean and human maritime activity is more intense than it has ever been, we know remarkably little about the state of the ocean's biodiversity -- the variety and balance of species that support healthy and productive ecosystems.
+Category: Environment Hits: 3Despite the fact that our planet is mostly ocean and human maritime activity is more intense than it has ever been, we know remarkably little about the state of the ocean's biodiversity -- the variety and balance of species that support healthy and productive ecosystems.
 And it's no surprise -- marine biodiversity is complex, human impacts are uneven, and species respond differently to different stressors.

 Read more https://www.sciencedaily.com/releases/2021/04/210401151250.htm